hashicorp/vault/website/source/docs/auth/aws.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
-    Creates a `roletag` on the role.
-Role tags provide an effective way to restrict the policies that are set on the role.
+    Creates a role tag on the role.
+Role tags provide an effective way to restrict the capabilities that are set on the role.
   </dd>

   <dt>Method</dt>